jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 ## day 6: 05/05/2017

 I'm resuming at the Emacs chapter.
 I have decided to not use Paredit until I'm more comfortable with Emacs.
 Next up is "Do Things: A Clojure Crash Course!"

+I went through the types and data structures.
+Next up is reviewing functions.
+This is slow going since I'm familiar with Scheme and remember most of these things.